marhop/vim-pal/README.md

 ## License

-Copyright 2013 Martin Hoppenheit <martin.hoppenheit@brhf.de>
+Copyright 2013-2014 Martin Hoppenheit <martin@hoppenheit.info>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software